DworkinLab/Bio720/Some_R_resources.md

 Check back on [this page](https://github.com/DworkinLab/Bio720/blob/master/Introduction_to_R.md) for a few suggestions of introductory books.

+[R for data science](http://r4ds.had.co.nz/).
+Garrett Grolemund and Hadley Wickham.
+This is a nice (and free online) book to introduce basic R programming for data analysis within the context of the [tidyverse](https://www.tidyverse.org/).
+An excellent introduction to importing, munging and plotting data the **tidyverse** way.

 [R programming for bioinformatics](http://www.crcnetbase.com/isbn/9781420063684).
 Robert Gentleman.
 A very nice introduction to programming in R. Not much to do about bioinformatics *per se*, but a good way of learning `R` with bioinformatics examples, and some introduction to some of the classes particular to bioconductor.

 [The R Book](http://www.mcmu.eblib.com.libaccess.lib.mcmaster.ca/patron/FullRecord.aspx?p=297479).
 A really nice introduction to using R, data structures in R, plotting and basic statistics.
 If you are going to be using R, you want to have a copy of this to use!